Nether Providence Township, Pennsylvania: Garden City

 Within Garden City area are the Waterville, Lapidea, Putnum Village, and Crum Creek Manor sections.
 The Crum Creek Manor section is known for its circular layout.
 Putnam Village is usually considered within the Garden City community.
 Garden City is known as a working class blue collar area, made up of row houses and ranch houses built for returning World War II veterans in the 1940s.

 The small community of Garden City is located in the southernmost part of Nether Providence.
 It borders Chester city to the south, where it is cut off by Ridley Creek.
 It lies southwest of the intersection where Route 252 (South Providence Road) and Route 320 (Chester Road) meet, and it is cut off by Route 252 (or sometimes Harvey Road) at the east.
 The north and west borders of the community are disputed.
-Moore Road is loosely used as a northern border for Garden City.
+Moore Road or Georgetown Road are loosely used as the northern border for Garden City.
 West Brookhaven Road (or in some cases Putnam Village) is often used as the western border of Garden City.

 Garden City is home to the Garden City Fire Co., the Foundry Church, and the Creekside Swim Club.
 Nether Providence Elementary School is the elementary school for the Garden City Community and is often considered within Garden City.

 South Media

 South Media is an unincorporated community bordering the southern edge of Media.
 The neighborhood lies within the Media, PA 19063 postal code.
 It lies north of Wallingford and Rose Valley and west of North Providence Road.
 East Baltimore Avenue is usually considered the northern border.
-It is a diverse working class to lower middle class community, and it is known as having a large African American population.
 It is home to the South Media Fire Co., the oldest fire company in Nether Providence.